 - Start Parking de Narices del Teide on the map above

-Now I warn this hike is a whole different level than the previous one, it is better to count the day to do this loop without too much haste.
-Moreover, it is still better to be in good physical condition because it is 14km long with more than 1000m of climbing and descending and it is very hot! (but it’s well worth it:))
+Now you have to know that this hike is on a whole different level than the previous one, it is better to have the full day to do this loop to have enough time.
+Moreover, I recommend you to be in good physical condition because it is 14km long hike with more than 1000m of climb / descent… and it can be very hot! (but it’s well worth it:))

-The path begins at the Narices del Teide car park and you must follow the number 9 indicated on the signs and on the first map you find at the top of the article.
-The trail begins by descending along the TF-38 from a distance into the black volcanic rock of the last eruption of Pico Viejo.
-After a little over a kilometre, you reach an area with a few trees and then an information sign indicating the Pico Viejo on the right.
+The path begins at the Narices del Teide car park and you must follow the number 9 trail indicated on the signs (and on the first map you find at the top of this post).
+The trail begins by descending along the TF-38 for a while into the black volcanic rock of the last eruption of Pico Viejo.
+After a little over a kilometre, you reach an area with a few trees and then an info sign indicating the Pico Viejo on the right.

-This is where the serious things start and we start the climb to Pico Viejo.
+This is where the serious things begins and we start the climb to Pico Viejo.
 First, we cross an area dotted with bushes and plants.
-Then, as the climb progresses, the vegetation disappears and gives way to lunar landscapes.
-We pass Chio Mountain and if we turn around and the weather is clear, we can see the island of La Gomera which seems to float away over the ocean.
+Then, as the climb goes, the vegetation disappears and gives way to lunar landscapes.
+We pass Chio Mountain and if you look back and the weather is clear, we can see the island of La Gomera which seems to float away over the ocean.
 You arrive at a crossroads that allows you to either go up to the left to the Pico Viejo crater via “el Calderon” or to the right via the “Teide nostrils”.
-We chose the right path but in any case the two meet at the crater of Pico Viejo.
+We chose the right path but in any case the two trails meet again at the crater of Pico Viejo.

 The ascent continues even more so.
 We pass over the “Teide nostrils” where the last big eruption of Pico Viejo took place.
-It is easy to imagine the violence with which the lava came out of there and then descended to the city of Guarachico.
+It is easy to imagine the violence with which the lava came out of there and flew down to the city of Guarachico.
 The climb is quite tiring because we walk on a kind of sand / volcanic rock.
-By exaggerating, it’s a bit like walking two steps forward to move back one step.
+It’s a bit like walking two steps forward to move back one step.

-We then go around the crater of Pico Viejo on the right to see the Teide rising in front of us.
-We pass a path that climbs to the left until the southern peak of the crater (I advise you to go there because it is a very nice viewpoint on the crater with the Teide as a backdrop).
-We continue to arrive behind the crater until we reach a crossroads.
-We do not take the main path which continues to climb up to the Pico Viejo viewpoint and the Teide summit but we take a left to reach the Pico Viejo summit.
+We then hike around the crater of Pico Viejo on the right to see the Teide rising in front of us.
+We take a path that climbs to the left until the southern peak of the crater (I recommend you to go there because it is a very nice viewpoint on the crater with the Teide in the back).
+We continue our hike to arrive behind the crater until we reach a crossroads.
+We do not take the main path which continues to climb up towards the Pico Viejo viewpoint and the Teide summit but we take a left to reach the Pico Viejo summit.

-For the descent, we go around the crater by the same path as on the ascent.
+For the descent, we go around the crater by the same path as on the way up.
 Once above the “Teide nostril” we take this time on the left to pass just below the nostril crater.
-Then we reach for a short moment the path taken on the ascent to go down to the left directly to the car park, passing through the middle of the black rock flow.
-As the terrain is quite soft, the descent is much faster and less tiring than the climb.
+Then we reach for a short moment the path taken on the ascent to go down to the left directly to the car park, passing through the middle of the black rock formations.
+As the terrain is quite soft, the descent is much faster and less tiring than the climb (in my opinion).